mudita117/Customer-Product-Sales-SQL-Analysis/README.md

 ## 📸 Project Preview (Query Results)

-Below are sample previews of the SQL analysis performed on the dataset.
+Below are some sample previews of the SQL analysis performed on the dataset.

 > 📌 Screenshots are taken from MySQL Workbench query outputs.